 Admission to this master’s in public health online program requires a minimum 3.0 GPA and no GRE.

-The University of New England is regionally accredited by the New England Commission on Higher Education (NECHE).
-The MPH is fully accredited by the Council on Education for Public Health (CEPH).
+University of New England is regionally accredited by the New England Commission of Higher Education (NECHE), formerly known as the New England Association of Schools and Colleges Commission on Higher Education (NEASC-CIHE).
+The MPH is fully accredited by the Council on Education for Public Health.

 49. Benedictine University